Public and Patients

 ICODA has been set up to support research that will lead to tangible health impact, and to benefit patients and the public by improving the understanding of COVID-19 and speeding up identification of ways to prevent and treat the disease.

-We also recognise that the pandemic itself also represents a challenge – urgent medical treatment can result in data collection without appropriate engagement.
-So, we will seek advice to help set up practices to build confidence in how health data is collected and used in the long term.
+We also recognise that the pandemic itself represents a challenge – urgent medical treatment can result in data collection without appropriate engagement.
+So, we will always seek advice to help set up practices to build confidence in how health data is collected and used in the long term.